MicrosoftDocs/dynamics-365-fraud-protection/content/ap-onboarding-planning-guide.md

 ms.custom:

-This guide helps you understand and plan for the project milestones of Dynamics 365 Fraud Protection Account Protection integration and onboarding.
+**Integration Planning Guide:** This guide helps you understand and plan for the project milestones of Dynamics 365 Fraud Protection Account Protection integration and onboarding.

-Onboarding Milestones - Integration Breakdown and Approximate Time
+**Onboarding Milestones - Integration Breakdown and Approximate Time**

-Note: All timeframes below are estimates.
+**Note:** All timeframes below are estimates.
 Actual time taken can vary based on Merchant, and Microsoft/Authorized Partner availability and focus.